Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 3S Grupa PLAY has been changing its business model for several years.
 And it is not an easy task.
 The bigger the brand, the more difficult it is, because customers are already used to the company’s image.

-That is why 3S has created four brands assigned to the projects it implements.
+That is why 3S has created four brands assigned to different projects.
 This was the first step.
 The second step was to present new services to the customers in a simple way.
 But for most people, the words “simple” and “IT language” do not go together.

-That’s why 3S volunteered us to present their content in an accessible and engaging way.
+That’s why 3S asked us to present their services in an accessible and engaging way.

-Thus, the explainer video brought a triple benefit: it attracted potential customers, reduced company costs, and became an attractive tool for traders.
+Thus, the explainer video brought a triple benefit: it attracted potential customers, reduced costs, and became an attractive tool for salespeople.

 4) Explainer Video of Crazy Egg

 Crazy Egg is a platform that allows us to track traffic on our sites.
-Literally follow—follow your mouse movements and clicks.
+Literally follow your mouse movements and clicks.

-It sounds simple, yet the company had trouble communicating the advantages and functions of its service to its clients clearly and quickly.
-Remember that we often only have a few seconds to convince someone to stay on our site.
-The “back” button knows no mercy—even the best offers on the market fall victim to it.
+It sounds simple, yet the company had trouble communicating the advantages and functions of its service to potential clients clearly and quickly.

-Crazy Egg has chosen another way.
+Crazy Egg made an animation.
 When entering the company’s website, the client got an engaging content instead of a text wall.
-The main character of the animation was a nice bearded egg, who introduced the audience to the problems faced by the companies, explained possible solutions, the features of the site and the benefits of using Crazy Egg.
+The main character of the animation was a bearded egg, who introduced the audience to the problems most companies face, explained possible solutions, features of the website and benefits of using Crazy Egg.
 And all this in just 2.5 minutes.

 5) Explainer Video of Akademia SkuteczneRaporty.pl

-For most people, training with Excel does not sound fascinating.
+For most people, learning Excel does not sound fun.
 So how to talk about it in such a way as to make HR departments interested in it?
 As you can deduce from previous stories—use the explainer video.

-– Even in a direct conversation, it was difficult for me to convince Excel users to use it, let alone the HR departments often responsible for organizing the training.
+– Even in a direct conversation, it was difficult for me to convince Excel users to take part in the course, let alone the HR departments.
 At that time, I found examples of ExplainVisually videos on the Internet and everything became clear.
-I need a short, funny movie that shows what’s going on in the style of ‘elevator pitch – says Bartosz Czapiewski, founder of Akademia SkuteczneRaporty.pl.
+I need a short, funny movie that shows what’s all about in the style of an elevator pitch – says Bartosz Czapiewski, founder of Akademia SkuteczneRaporty.pl.

 This is how the story of our cooperation with Akademia SkuteczneRaporty.pl begins.
-It begins because the results of our cooperation were so good that it continued in the form of illustrations for students.
+“Begins”, because it was not the end.
+The results were so good that later we created some illustrations for Akademia’s students.

 And what were the effects?

-– This film brought me a lot of orders, new students in the Academy online and a lot of noise.
+– This video brought me a lot of new clients, new students in the Akademia, and a lot of noise.
 It is constantly up to date, so I use it every day to communicate with my clients, encouraging them to pass it on – says Bartosz Czapiewski.